Local Number Portability (LNP)

 – The internet connection in to your location will function just as if you were plugged into any normal network, providing you a secure and high speed connection that you are then free to distribute to the devices at your location via a wired or wireless router.

-The antennas range in size from a small 4″ x 6″ panel to an 18″ to 24″ dish.
+The antennas range in size from a small 4″ x 6″ panel to a 18″ dish depending upon your distance from the access point.
 They are all very lightweight and are no more difficult to install than a TV satellite dish.
-The cable used for external mounting is weather proof, outdoor Ethernet cable.

 If you already know how to use a Web browser, you will find our system totally transparent.
 You are always on the internet, just like DSL or Cable.
 You click on your browser icon, and you are online with no delay – no waiting for a free line or a connection.